psychemedia/middle-english-romances/havelock-the-dane.md

 ^° ' ■'  Hw he couthe with wepne spede;
 And other he refte him hors or wede,
 Or made him sone handes sprede,
-And " Louerd, merci !" loude grede.
+And " Louerd, merci!" loude grede.
 He was large, and no wicth guede;
 Hauede he non so god brede,
 3 Ke, Ms. * Ke, Ms.